 For enrolled participants, informed consent also must be understood as an ongoing process that continues throughout the study follow-up period.
 Periodically, at study visits, staff should assess participants' comprehension using a discussion style similar to the enrollment assessment.
 The key elements of informed consent also should be reviewed at study follow-up visits.
-Sites may choose to review key elements of informed consent with individual participants, or in group sessions.
-Elements of informed consent can be reviewed at every visit, or periodically, as per site SOPs.
+Sites may choose to review key elements of informed consent can be reviewed at every visit, or periodically, as per site SOPs.
 Reviewing key elements of informed consent during follow-up visits may focus on the remainder of study participation.
-Some routine study assessments (e.g. the prevention study experiences CRF) may also identify gaps in participant understanding about the study.
-In these situations, staff should provide counseling or additional education as needed to clarify potential misunderstandings, especially those that impact participant safety.
+Should gaps in participant understanding about the study be identified, staff should provide counseling or additional education as needed to clarify potential misunderstandings, especially those that impact participant safety.

-For example, for participants being followed for 12 months, at study month 1, the discussion might focus on the fact that the participant has completed the first month, and therefore has about 11 remaining months.
-Study staff might review that this visit will include a check on the ring placement, that each study visit will include an HIV test, and that the participant should feel free to express questions or concerns about the study at any time.
+For example, at study month 1, the discussion might focus on the fact that the participant has completed the first month, and therefore has about 11 remaining months.
+Study staff might review that this visit will include a check-in on her experiences with the dapivirine ring, that each study visit will include an HIV test, and that the participant should feel free to express questions or concerns about the study at any time.
+At month 3, discussions might include counseling on the shift to the quarterly visit follow-up schedule.
 These informal assessments will help to identify aspects of the enrollment informed consent process that are, and are not, optimally effective for study participants.
 The assessments also may identify rumors or misperceptions about the study that require a response by the Protocol Team, either across sites or on a site-by-site basis.
 This discussion should be noted in the participant's chart note for that visit date.